 The Ceramics and Works of Art Department have displayed a vibrant force, a steadfast target, as well as offering several feasts of art for collectors since its establishment.
 In the inaugural auction in 2012, an Imperial and Magnificent Blue and White “Eight Immortals” Vase with Handles was sold at over HK$ 32 million, fully attesting our strength in the classical Chinese artworks.

-The department has built a profound relationship with collectors in various fields including imperial porcelain and furniture of Ming and Qing Dynasties, Buddhist art, archaic bronzes and scholar’s curiosities etc. We have held numerous special sales on internationally renowned collectors and private collections, such as the collection of E. T. Chow, T. T. Tsui, Feng Wen Tang, the Collection of Meiyintang, the Ullens Collection, the Collection of Humble House, and Jacques Barrère’s Collection etc.
+The Department has built a profound relationship with collectors in various fields, including imperial porcelain and furniture of Ming and Qing Dynasties, Buddhist art, archaic bronzes and scholar’s curiosities.
+We have held numerous special sales on internationally renowned collectors and private collections, such as the collection of E. T. Chow, T. T. Tsui, Feng Wen Tang, the Collection of Meiyintang, the Ullens Collection, the Collection of Humble House, and Jacques Barrère’s Collection.

 Tel: +852 2303 9863